Steven Patrick Morrissey, Johnny Marr, Andy Rourke and Mike Joyce. Affectionately known to you and me as The Smiths.

 Why do I think this?
 Well carry on reading and I will tell you!

-Songwriting partnerships were not a new thing when The Smiths came into exsitence John Lennon & Paul McCartney had been writing songs together 20 years previously, but there was something different with Morrissey & Marr.
+Songwriting partnerships were not a new thing when The Smiths came into existence John Lennon & Paul McCartney had been writing songs together 20 years previously, but there was something different with Morrissey & Marr.

-"I decree today that life is simply taking and not giving / England is mine - and it owes me a living."
-(Still Ill 1984)
+“I decree today that life is simply taking and not giving / England is mine — and it owes me a living.”
+(Still Ill, 1984)

-"Good times for a change / See the luck I've had can make a good man turn bad."
+"Good times for a change / See the luck I’ve had can make a good man turn bad."
+(Please Please Please Let Me Get What I Want, 1984)

-"Belligerent ghouls run Manchester schools"
+"Belligerent ghouls run Manchester schools" (The Headmaster Ritual, 1985)

 The Smiths became such a creative force in the short amount of time they were together, it seems that they were never out of their purple patch.

 As well as a run of legendary singles, four brilliant studio albums.
 The band released an astonishing selection of bonus material and b-sides.
 Songs like These Things Take Time, Half a Person, Shoplifters of the World Unite, Stretch Out and Wait, and even How Soon is Now were tucked away as b-sides and bonus tracks.
 Albums like Hatful of Hollow, Louder Than Bombs and The World Won't Listen, are just as important as the studio albums because they have these hidden gems on.
-In a decade filled with synthesiers, airbrushed mainstream pop acts, and mad haircuts.
-The Smiths offered something different and did things on their own terms.
-They became the first indie band to transcend, hitting the number one spot with 'Meat is Murder' they made the path for others to follow.

 The Smiths are from Manchester, and they couldn't have been from anywhere else.
 Manchester is echoed in The Smiths lyrics and the music, you can here the cities industrial nature in the songs, Morrissey sings about a bleak urban England of the past.
 He was writing about what he had seen and continued to see, some of the lyrics in songs, in 2013 Morrissey said this about Manchester ‘a place where everything remains where it was left 100 years ago’.
 The band made so subtle nods to the city and some more obvious ones, (the named an album after the cities prison, Strangeways Here we Come) it's a huge part of the bands sound and lyrics.